AdguardTeam/AdguardKnowledgeBase/11.vpn/020.adguard-vpn-for-android/010.overview/docs.en.md

 <a name="use"></a>

-## How to use AdGuard VPN for Android
+## How to start using AdGuard VPN for Android

 AdGuard VPN for Android is a pretty user-friendly app easy to use.
 Firstly, download it from [Google Play](https://play.google.com/store/apps/details?id=com.adguard.vpn) and log into your AdGuard account.
 In case you don’t have it — you should [create it](https://auth.adguard.com/login.html).
 You can sign in directly with your AdGuard account credentials.
 Or do it via Google or Facebook, if your AdGuard account was registered using the same email address.